godot-rust/gdnative-book/src/gdnative/export/html5.md

 scons platform=javascript tools=no gdnative_enabled=yes target=release
 mv bin/godot.javascript.opt.gdnative.zip bin/webassembly_gdnative_release.zip
 ```

+Since this is a web build, you might want to disable unused modules and optimize your build for size [as shown in Godot documentation](https://docs.godotengine.org/en/stable/development/compiling/optimizing_for_size.html).

 Set the newly built export template as a [custom template](https://user-images.githubusercontent.com/2171264/175822720-bcd2f1ff-0a1d-4495-9f9c-892d42e9bdcd.png) in Godot and be sure to set the export type as GDNative.
 When exporting, uncheck "Export With Debug".